akwarii/asc/README.md

 **Code and Framework:**

-- [ ] Trainer for optimal hyperparameter tuning and training execution.
-  - [ ] Training function
 - [ ] Inference function
   - [ ] Neighbor loader if graph larger than GPU memory
-- [ ] Full graph model compilation
 - [ ] Log the loss
-- [ ] Find out why val/acc is not logged

-**Model Optimizations:**

-- [ ] Try to make use of GraphNorm instead of LayerNorm in CEGANN
-- [ ] GATv2 and EGAT attention mechanism
-- [ ] Look into the loss function proposed in DeepGAT
-- [ ] Residual connections to avoid over-smoothing for deeper GNN ?

-**Datasets**

-- [ ] Make use of T.ToSparseTensor if models are changed as subclasses of PyG MessagePassing

 **Data augmentation/transformations**

 - [ ] Node dropout
-- [ ] Always apply transformations and change default stddev
-- [ ] DropEdge and/or PairNorm to avoid over-smoothing ?

 **Additional Enhancements:**

-- [ ] Integration of Optuna for efficient hyperparameter tuning and model pruning.
-- [ ] Implementation of at least one comprehensive logging system (Neptune/TensorBoard/Wandb) for detailed analysis and reproducibility.
 - [ ] Use of a config file to make use of e.g., Hydra + Submitit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>